architek/trawa/README.rst

 Only newly created torrent files are watched.
 Torrent files are never removed.
+When a new torrent is detected for any of the watch_path, the processing is done sequentially and will stop at the first match for file_mask.

 *Note:* For the complete list of rpc parameters, see `Transmission RPC proto spec <https://github.com/transmission/transmission/wiki/RPC-Protocol-Specification>`.